PortfoliU-Project/PortfoliU-Project/Resources/Accessibility/Colors.md

 ## Other resources

-* https://www.a11yproject.com/posts/what-is-color-contrast/
-  * Tool to check the contrast between colors.
+This is a tool to check the contrast between colors.
 Typically colors with high contrast are easier to see when layered.
 Ex: Black on white.
+* https://www.a11yproject.com/posts/what-is-color-contrast/

+This is a tool where you can input a color palette and it will show you the various combinations of text colors on backgrounds that are considered accessible and which are not.
 * https://toolness.github.io/accessible-color-matrix/
-    * Tool where you can input a color palette and it will show you the various combinations of text colors on backgrounds that are considered accessible and which are not.